Gift Guide · Mother's Day

 Make Her Day (And Do It Easy)

 Still leaning toward Gift #1?
 Smart choice.
 It's the easiest and, honestly, the most meaningful.
-Start with a name, birth year, and birthplace — and add whatever else you know.
-Origentum does the research, and within 48 hours, your mom has a beautiful, personalized narrative about her ancestor.
+Start with name, birth year, branch, and whatever else you know about the veteran in her line.
+Origentum does the research, and within 48 hours, your mom has a beautifully formatted Military Chapter on the father, grandfather, or great-grandfather she's been carrying questions about.

 Happy Mother's Day.